JrmWrm/mob-gems/README.md

 ### Bracelets
 Bracelets grant the wearer certain effects or abillities that represent a mob's characteristics.
 These can be either good or bad depending on the mob and the type of bracelet.
 Bracelets can be worn on the chest, in your main or off-hand or in the Curios Bracelet slot.
 Only one bracelet can be active at a time.
+You can also right click a mob with a bracelet to have them equip it.

 - **Golden Bracelets** augment a mob's characteristic, granting the wearer an effect that mimics a mob's behaviour, abilities, etc...
 - **Iron Bracelets** diminish a mob's characteristic, granting the wearer an opposite effect of a mob's characteristic